 The renin-angiotensin system (RAS) is an important pathway that plays a key role in many physiological functions among which inflammation and blood pressure regulation.
 Its dysregulation is related to multiple pathological conditions such as hypertension and acute respiratory distress syndrome, just to mention some of them.
 In this project, we will use the ordinary differential equation formalism to study and predict the evolution of RAS under different perturbations.
-Currently, we are studying the effect of SARS-CoV-2 on RAS and how the administration of an endogenous peptide could rescue the severity of the disease.
-Extension of the RAS model perturbation to other diseases such as sepsis, septic shock or cardiogenic shock is also possible, as clinical data will soon be available.
+We previously analyzed the effect of SARS-CoV-2 on RAS and how the administration of an endogenous peptide could rescue the severity of the disease.
+Now we are extending the RAS model to other diseases such as sepsis, septic shock and cardiogenic shock, as clinical data are available.
 This project is in collaboration with the Intensive Care Unit of the Hôpital Erasme.